zydou/arti/doc/dev/rpc-book/src/rpc-connect-sketch.md

 Two variations of connect strings are currently defined:
 "builtin" and regular.

-(Note that it is possible to construct a single JSON object that could be interpreted as both a built-in connect string and as a regular connect string.
+(Note that it is possible to construct a single TOML object that could be interpreted as both a built-in connect string and as a regular connect string.
 Such objects are invalid